 Regarding ROI, you may find these articles useful:

-Some companies are spending thousands of pounds per month on Twitter, let alone social media as a whole.
+Some companies are spending thousands of pounds per month on Twitter advertising, let alone social media as a whole.
 You can forgive your boss for asking why they should do that when there’s no way to measure a return.

 Consider Selfridge’s.
 The world-famous Oxford Street department store employs a team of window dressers to design its windows for each Christmas season.
 The windows for 2014 were in the planning since November 2013.
 The team included 500 contractors, the Selfridge’s Windows team and many thousands of bulbs, baubles and custom designs.